Self-isolating or caring for a dependant who is self-isolating on public health advice

 There may be occasions where an employee is required to provide care for a dependant whose usual care is unavailable, for example the temporary closure of a dependant’s school or early learning centre.

 In this situation, employees should work from home as much as possible.
-Where the employee cannot work from home, or is only partially available for work, dependant leave in line with the employment agreement should be provided.
-Agencies can consider special paid leave instead or where dependant leave has been exhausted if warranted in the circumstances.
+Where the employee cannot work whilst caring for their dependant, then dependant leave (sick leave) in line with the employment agreement should be provided.
+Agencies can consider special paid leave where dependant leave has been exhausted, if warranted in the circumstances.